adninqasifa/adninqasifa/README.md

 - ⚡ Fun fact: ...
 -->

-#### A React Native Developer

-Thia is my Portofolio and my Project that i have done
+- This is my Portofolio and my Project that i have done

 - 📫 How to reach me:

 Email: **adninqasifa@gmail.com**

 Linkedin: **https://www.linkedin.com/in/adninqasifa/**